harrymt/ProductivityMapping-Server/README.md

 # Study Mapper (Server)

 The server side to Study Mapper.
+Links with the app component [Study Mapper](https://github.com/harrymt/ProductivityMapping)

+**Built for the University of Nottingham as a final year project.**

 In order to build this project, you must place an `Environment_variable.class.php` in the outer directory with the following structure.
 This must contain a [Google Maps Javascript API key](https://developers.google.com/maps/signup) for the front end to be displayed.